flopezag/tutorials.secured-OrionLD/docs/index.md

 ```

-That is the expected response due to Alice is not included in any of the permissions to access the CEF Context Broker
+That is the expected response due to **Alice** is not included in any of the permissions to access the CEF Context Broker
 instance.

 ### PEP Proxy - Access CEF Context Broker with an Authorization token - Managers (e.g. Bob)

+It is the moment to really test the proper access to our data.
+The process is to select a user from the **Managers**
+group, in this case Bob, and check the different operations that we can do with it.
+Remind that Managers users are
+the ones that have full control over the application.
+They can create new personal data, update the information
+related to one personal data or get all the personal data stored in the system.

+The first step will be to obtain the appropriate security token, to do so, we need to send the credentials of the
+Bob user to the Keyrock – Identity Management instance to recover the proper **_access_token_**.

 #### :two::two: Request